CONTENTS

 7. Leverage UTrakk Daily Management System

-Our Daily Management System (DMS) lets you set up Leader Standard Work in a digital agenda, standardize daily management routines such as meetings and floor tours, implement improvement actions and projects, and track KPIs in real time, for elevated operational performance.
+Our Daily Management System (DMS) lets you set up Leader Standard Work in a digital agenda, standardize management routines such as meetings and floor tours, implement improvement actions and projects, and track KPIs in real time, for elevated operational performance.

 Actions to implement:

-• Train teams to use the solution.
+• Train teams on how to use the solution to get the most out of it.

 8. Measure and adjust